User Guide

 Being able to save a grant is a feature included in the Nonprofit, Business/Individual, and Municipal/Government subscriptions.

-You can save a funder or grant to your Dashboard by clicking the star in the right panel of the profile.
-After you click this, the star will be filled in.
-To view your saved profiles, click on ‘Dashboard’ at the top.
+You can save a funder or grant to your Dashboard by clicking the star next to “Save Grant” or “Save Funder” in “Grant Favorites” or “Funder Favorites” panel of the profile.
+After you click this, the star will be filled in and the grant or funder will be saved to your Dashboard.
+To view your saved profiles, click on “Dashboard” in the top menu.

-To remove a funder from your Dashboard, click on the star to the left of the funder or grant name and unsave grant or funder.
+To remove a funder or grant from your Dashboard, click on the star in the “Save” column to the left of the funder or grant name to unsave grant or funder.

 How to set an “Alert”